Zolpidem Addiction Treatment Programs

 Choose to Quit Zolpidem Now/Stage an Intervention for a Loved One

 Those who are taking zolpidem as prescribed should contact their physicians immediately if they believe they are dependent on the drug.
 A physician may be able to lower the dosage while still allowing the zolpidem to be medically effective.
 A recreational user who is unable to abstain from using zolpidem voluntarily is likely to require professional help.
-Call a professional counselor at 1-888-439-3435 to find a local treatment center for zolpidem addiction.
+Call a professional counselor at 1-888-439-3435 Who Answers? to find a local treatment center for zolpidem addiction.